Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/discovery/moving-to-saas.md

 ​Consider the content architecture that is required to make publishing easier for the end user - for customization on actions following Publishing, consider that these need to be moved to the ‘head-app' As an example, timed publishing, when you need precise to the second publishing of your content, can be either setup using Personalization rules or leveraging the middleware from Next.JS.

-Read more on the [Publishing to Edge](/learn/accelerate/xm-cloud/pre-development/information-architecture/publishing-to-edge).
+Read more on the [Publishing to Edge](/learn/accelerate/xm-cloud/pre-development/information-architecture/publishing-to-edge) recipe.

 ### CMS Customizations: Rethink Your Approach